Learn the steps and strategies that you can apply in creating a great SEO content in 2021.

 For example, someone searching for “straws” is probably just browsing.
 Now, how about people searching for “best wholesale price rice straws”?
 They practically have their wallet out and are ready to click the “Buy Now” button!

-Let me show you how you can find long-tail keywords opportunities easily using BiQ’s Keyword Intelligence.
+Let me show you how you can find long-tail keyword opportunities easily using BiQ’s Keyword Intelligence.

 SEO Content Writing Tips: In deciding which keywords to use, sort the ‘Value’ to check which keyword has the highest SEO value.